Almost ready to go

 Newspaper Selection by County Clerk: You do not have a free choice of the newspapers – selection should follow your county clerk’s designations.
 It is the office location of your LLC that determines which county clerk formally controls the approval process.

-Certificate Filing: Upon the conclusion of publication, you will be required to send the Department of State a Certificate of Publication, notarized affidavits from the newspapers and $50 as a filing fee.
+Certificate Filing: Upon the conclusion of publication, you will be required to send the Department of State a Certificate of Publication, notarised affidavits from the newspapers and $50 as a filing fee.
 This submission completes the publication requirement, which you should have done promptly after the final ad run..

 Time Limit: You have 120 days from the published LLC formation date in which to satisfy this publication requirement.
 Failing to meet this window can make your LLC lose its good standing instead, since it’s best to plan and set reminders to avoid going outside the designated time frame.

-2.7 Register for State Taxes and Obtain Necessary Licenses
+2.8 Register for State Taxes and Obtain Necessary Licenses

 Depending on your business activities, you may need to register for state taxes such as sales tax withholding tax with the New York State Department of Taxation and Finance.
 Besides, you can also get to know if your business requires any state or local licenses or permits using the New York Business Express system.